Wenge vs Walnut: Key Differences, Uses & Price Comparison

 • Investment potential – Certain species appreciate in value due to scarcity.

-Where to Buy Exotic Woods?
+Where to Buy Different Types of Exotic Woods?

 At AtoZ Wood Company, we supply sustainably harvested exotic hardwoods including Teak, Iroko, Bubinga, Wenge, Rosewood, Zebrawood, and more.